 - the main text settings, such as the font and the size;

 - the calls to action, and their number and location;

 - the number of photos in the emails;

-- using animated pictures like GIFs and/or videos; and
+- using animated pictures like GIFs and videos;

 - the number of links.

-For example, imagine you have two subject lines—"Free gift for you!" and "We’ve got something interesting for you!"—but you don't know which one to use as you don't know which one will work best.
+For example, imagine you have two subject lines — "Gift for you!" and "We’ve got something interesting for you!" — but you don't know which one to use as you don't know which one will work best.
 In this situation, you should test them.
 While conducting the A/B test, SendPulse will create two different mailings with two different subject lines.

-In the A/B test you should define the "Choice Criterion," which determines the "winner" variant of the mailings.
-In our variant the choice criterion is the open rate.
-When testing the subject line, this is more suitable than clickthroughs.
+In the A/B test, you should define the "Choice Criterion," which determines the "winner" variant of the mailings.
+In our option, the choice criterion is the open rate.
+When testing the subject line, this is more suitable than clicks through.

-That is how you can increase the metric measurements of your newsletters with a help of A/B testing.
+That is how you can increase the metric measurements of your newsletters with the help of A/B testing.

 You can follow this guide to conduct an A/B test for your email campaign.